karrirasinmaki/blackpepperswing-www/_dances/tap.md

 We offer tap classes in 3 different levels.
 And you can join our courses even during the season.

 We have to main seasons, Winter-Spring and Autumn.
 Seasons start in January and August/September.
 You can join our courses even mid-season!
+You'll only pay for the remaining of the classes.

 **At BPS we mostly do the tap to swing/jazz music.** So if you are into that, our courses suit you better than well!
 We take inspiration from old school legends while keeping the dance and vibes new and fresh.